cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

      - Retrieve the number of instances of the Service *CatalogLookup* in the application *PurchaseHistory*.

-Run History and Schedule
+Run Records and Schedule
 ------------------------

-To see the history of all runs of selected elements (Flows, Procedures, MapReduce jobs, Workflows, and Services), issue an HTTP GET to the element’s URL with the ``history`` parameter.
+To see all the runs of selected elements (Flows, Procedures, MapReduce jobs, Spark, Workflows, and Services), issue an HTTP GET to the element’s URL with the ``runs`` parameter.
-This will return a JSON list of all completed runs, each with a start time, end time and termination status::
+This will return a JSON list of current run, all completed runs, each with a start time, end time and termination status::

-  GET <base-url>/apps/<app-id>/<element-type>/<element-id>/history
+  GET <base-url>/apps/<app-id>/<element-type>/<element-id>/runs

 .. list-table::
    :widths: 20 80